-Not optimal frequency
+- Not optimal frequency

-Ok, so I spent some time talking about how the 4000 MHz frequency was the one touted by AMD, and therefore should be stuck to by all strictest definition when it comes to choosing RAM for your Ryzen 5000 CPU.
+Ok, so I spent some time talking about how the 4000MHz frequency was the one touted by AMD, and therefore should be stuck to by all strictest definition when it comes to choosing the best RAM for Ryzen 5000 CPUs.

 First off, the heatsink present in the kit is top-notch, and really does geat when it comes to temperature management.
-That quality is present throughout the kit as well, with the ToughRam sticks being made with high-quality parts that suggest ToughRam is a long term investment.
+That quality is present throughout the kit as well, with the TOUGHRAM sticks being made with high-quality parts that suggest ToughRam is a long-term investment.

 The RGB on the sticks is high-quality as well.
-Easily controlled with the free ToughRam software, you can easily customize your RGB patterns to have them the exact way you like – bright, dark, integrated with your PC or Amazon Alexa for an all-encompassing RGB glow – or, you can actually set it to use.
+Easily controlled with the free TOUGHRAM software, you can easily customize your RGB patterns to have them the exact way you like – bright, dark, integrated with your PC or Amazon Alexa for an all-encompassing RGB glow – or, you can actually set it to use.

-The ToughRam software lets you take a peek inside the RAM kit itself, giving you a look into the temperature, load size, temperature, and frequency of your RAM kit, so you’re never caught out when it comes to internal performance.
+The TOUGHRAM software lets you take a peek inside the RAM itself, giving you a look into the temperature, load size, temperature, and frequency of your RAM kit, so you’re never caught out when it comes to internal performance.
 And, if that wasn’t enough you can actually tune your RGB lighting to give you an alert if your CPU, RAM, or memory is in danger, so alight of your choice blinks on to give you a handy real-world alert.

 And then there is the performance itself.
-This RAM gives out the DDR 4000 MHz performance you might expect, although whether or not the Ryzen 5000 series will be able to handle that speed competently is anyone’s guess at this stage, especially when you take overclocking into account (which again, with the right motherboard is totally possible in this RAM).
+This RAM gives out the DDR4 4000MHz performance you might expect, although whether or not the Ryzen 5000 series will be able to handle that speed competently is anyone’s guess at this stage, especially when you take overclocking into account (which again, with the right motherboard is totally possible in this RAM).

-However, the 4400 MHz on the box is just the manufactures ceiling.
-If anything, its giving you some wiggle room when it comes to increasing your speed as the capabilities of both the motherboard and CPU are developed and uncovered during their life cycle.
+However, the 4000MHz on the box is just the manufactures ceiling.
+If anything, it’s giving you some wiggle room when it comes to increasing your speed as the capabilities of both the motherboard and CPU are developed and uncovered during their life cycle.

-Then you have the price of the ToughRam itself – and it’s great.
+Then you have the price of the TOUGHRAM itself – and it’s great.
 Around $100, give or take twenty here and there, but for that price, you can overlook certain factors like how certain timings with the RAM itself could be tightened up a little – but to be honest, the overall latency and speed of this RAM kit is hard to beat at the price, and some personalized tinkering with the settings might net you a better result.

-3200 MHz Factory clock
+- 3200 MHz Factory clock

-Now, right off the bat, you are going to notice that this RAM kit only comes with a factory clock of 3200 MHz.
+Now, right off the bat, you are going to notice that the Corsair Vengeance RGB Pro DDR4 3200 RAM, you guessed it, only comes with a factory clock of 3200MHz.
 Don’t get put off by that number though.
 The Corsair RAM kits come factory-made with components that AMD loves to work with, and their CPU chips have traditionally run brilliantly alongside.
 Those Samsung B0DIE chips that are commonly used in RAM kits?
-Corsair is using them here, and historically that’s great news for AMD users as it usually means maximized performance.
+Corsair is using them here in the Corsair Vengeance RGB Pro, and historically that’s great news for AMD users as it usually means maximized performance.

 Then you have the latency.
-At its factory setting, it works great, and gives you fast (don’t forget this is DDR4) performance with a latency you can’t be disappointed in.
-But, if you did want to overclock your RAM here then we expect it would be perfectly possible to achieve maybe a 300-600 MHz boost depending on your other components and how the RAM plays with them.
+At its factory setting, it works great and gives you fast (don’t forget this is DDR4) performance with a latency you can’t be disappointed in.
+But, if you did want to overclock your RAM here then we expect it would be perfectly possible to achieve maybe a 300-600MHz boost, making it at least a DDR4 3600 kit instead of DDR4 3200 depending on your other components and how the RAM plays with them.